Execute

 See z/OS Job Specifics and JCL Templates for more details.

-overrides
+overrides (Optional)

 - Description: While the

-job handler itself when it generates JCL using its default template (as it's not compiling or linking).
-However, if you provide a custom JCL template (jcl: file://
+overridesblock exists, thecompilerandlinkersub-sections within it are not directly used by theexecutejob handler itself when it generates JCL using its default template (as it's not compiling or linking).
+However, if you provide a custom JCL template (jcl: file://) that happens to use variables like{{ .CompilerPgm }}for some reason, these can be resolved from defaults or overrides.

 Generally,

-are not a primary concern fortype: execute
+overridesare not a primary concern fortype: executejobs.

 inputs